davidlidebrandt/milestone-project-2/README.md

 * The game has been played numerous times, the issues that were found has been resolved and no new bugs has appeared.

-* The function of submiting the score was tested by submiting scores and checking the Firestore database to see if the scores were being saved, which they were.
+* The function of submitting the score was tested by submitting scores and checking the Firestore database to see if the scores were being saved, which they were.

-* The function of the submiting an email address and reciving the score of the game was tested several times, no issues found, the score was being sent every time it was tested.
+* The function of the submitting an email address and receiving the score of the game was tested several times, no issues found, the score was being sent every time it was tested.

 * The home links and the restart game buttons from the modals were tested several times.
 The issues that